 - Well water issues (poor water pressure)

 As a buyer, it’s up to you to make sure you’re satisfied with the results of your home inspection – and it’s up to you to request any necessary repairs.
-If you have any concerns about deep seeded issues, pay for a specialty inspector to come in and take a look.
-The peace of mind you’ll get from having an “all-clear” on your new home is priceless.
+If you have serious concerns about the house, talk with your agent because it might be worth bailing on one home to go find a better one.